 We take extreme pride in our concentrations, ingredient sources and use peer-reviewed, scientifically-proven ingredients to craft our formulas.

-Our Dog Probiotic products are designed to restore the normal gut flora of your dog’s system so his body can heal itself and fight pathogens.
+Our dog probiotic supplements are designed to restore the normal gut flora of your dog’s digestive system so his body can heal itself and fight pathogens.

 FullBucket’s Dog Probiotic Paste product contains 12.5 billion CFUs (Colony Forming Units - how probiotics are measured).
 You would need to give 50 doses of the closest competitor’s probiotic product to equal this amount!

-Our FullBucket Daily Dog Maintenance Powder, which you sprinkle on your dog’s food, has 5 Billion CFUs.
-Still ten times stronger than the leading competitor.
+Our FullBucket Daily Dog Maintenance Powder, which you sprinkle on your dog’s food, has 5 Billion CFUs, which is still ten times stronger than the leading competitor!